 5. Buyer Issues

 While the majority of deal-killing issues appear on the sell side, sometimes problems come up with the buyer.
-The buyer’s business could decline, they might not have financing in place, they may not be pre-qualified for a loan (sadly, this happens more often than you’d think), or there may be a plethora of outside reasons.
+A few examples include: the buyer’s business declining, not have financing in place, not being pre-qualified for a loan (sadly, this happens more often than you’d think), and a plethora of other outside reasons.

 Unfortunately, in these cases, there’s not much a seller can do except hold the prospective buyer to the same standards that they would expect from you.
 In other words, if the buyer expects you to disclose information about your business, you should ensure that they are legitimate buyers and that they have the appropriate funds to move forward with the transaction.
 If not, prepare for the possibility of wasting your time.